FLAMEGPU/FLAMEGPU2-docs/src/guide/3-behaviour-definition/1-defining-functions.rst

 --------------------------

 An agent function is defined using the ``FLAMEGPU_AGENT_FUNCTION`` macro.
-This takes three arguments: a unique name identifying the function, an input message type, and an output message type.
+This takes three arguments: a unique name identifying the function, an input message communication strategy, and an output message communication strategy.
 We will discuss messages in more detail later, so for now don't worry about the second and third paramters.

 In C++, these definitions should appear before your main function.
 In python, they should be specified in string literals, with the containing variable'state name matching the unique function identifier: